hashicorp/vault/website/source/api/system/rekey.html.md

   array must be the same as `secret_shares`.

-- `backup` `(bool: false)` – Specifies if using PGP-encrypted keys, whether Vault should also back them up to `core/unseal-keys-backup` in the physical storage backend.
+- `backup` `(bool: false)` – Specifies if using PGP-encrypted keys, whether Vault should also store a plaintext backup of the PGP-encrypted keys at `core/unseal-keys-backup` in the physical storage backend.
 These can then be retrieved and removed via the `sys/rekey/backup` endpoint.

 ### Sample Payload